cvjena/semantic-embeddings/README.md

   For training this network architecture, we used `--max_decay 0.1` in addition to the other arguments provided above for the ResNet.
   This causes a continuous decay of the learning rate so that the final learning rate will be 10 times less than the initial one.
 - **resnet-110**: The standard [ResNet-110][8].
 - **resnet-110-fc**: A variant of [ResNet-110][8] with twice the number of channels per block.
-In contrast to the standard ResNet-110, it will always have a fully-convolutional layer after the global average pooling, even when used for learning embeddings.
+In contrast to the standard ResNet-110, it will always have a fully-connected layer after the global average pooling, even when used for learning embeddings.
 - **wrn-28-10**: A [Wide Residual Network][9] with depth 28 and width 10.
 - **pyramidnet-272-200**: A [Deep Pyramidal Residual Network][10].
 Provides better performance than ResNet, but is also much slower.